Automated-Wildlife-CIG/Automated-Wildlife-CIG.github.io/index.md

 <img src="images/chris_evelyn_bio.JPG" width="300" />

-***PhD, Assistant Researcher and Vertebrate Curatorial Manager UC Santa Barbara, Cheadle Center for Biodiversity and Ecological Restoration***
+***PhD, Assistant Researcher & Vertebrate Curatorial Manager UC Santa Barbara, Cheadle Center for Biodiversity and Ecological Restoration***

-Chris is in charge of the development, testing, and validation of the reptile and amphibian devices for this project.
-Dr. Evelyn is an Assistant Researcher and the Vertebrate Curatorial Manager at UC Santa Barbara who specializes in herpetology and has conducted field research on the ranches in California for more than 15 years.
-Chris has conducted ecological research on amphibians and reptiles across California and Mexico, offering species identification expertise for training artificial intelligence on the images.
-Dr. Evelyn’s master’s research explored non-traditional methods for the valuation and profitability of cattle ranches in Monterrey, California.
-He is currently PI on a sister NRCS CIG project for the state of California.
+Chris Evelyn is a herpetologist with an interest in the evolution of diversity in amphibians and reptiles.
+His research to date has focused on speciation, morphological evolution, and ecological patterns across spatial scales from microhabitat to biogeography.
+This has lead him to develop new camera-trap methods for gathering data for species which are difficult to detect in the wild.
+Chris is passionate about outdoor education and conservation.
+Before returning to school he taught environmental education on Santa Catalina Island and continues to enjoy outreach and mentoring with students through cooperative projects with NGOs, state agencies, and federal agencies.
+Chris spent 2018 in Mexico studying parapatric speciation in the salamanders of Oaxaca as a UC Mexus Postdoctoral Fellow.

 #### Doug Bonham
 ***Collaborator, senior Electronics Engineer, President of Field Data Technologies.***